 - Technology development and adoption: drive industry leading technology development and adoption in support of our strategic objectives

 Progress is already evident in the development and strategic repositioning of the three portfolios.

 Strategic innovation initiatives

-We have partnered with the Wits Mining Institute at the University of the Witwatersrand, Johannesburg to develop a state-of-the-art mining laboratory.
-The DigiMine Laboratory is a one-of-its-kind laboratory complete with a Mock Mine that simulates actual underground mining conditions and enables researchers to develop and test digital systems in a simulated environment.
-Through the research conducted at the DigiMine, we are investing in making mining safer and sustainable using digital technologies.
+We have partnered with the Wits Mining Institute at the University of the Witwatersrand, Johannesburg, to develop a state-of-the-art digital mining laboratory.
+The DigiMine Laboratory is a one-of-a-kind laboratory, complete with a mock mine, that simulates actual underground mining conditions and enables researchers to develop and test digital systems in a simulated environment to design the mine of the future.

 Learn more at www.wits.ac.za/wmi/digimine/